- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 It is important to consult the documentation or user manual of your specific NAS Raidon Mobile Rack iR8774 device to understand the available logs and event notification options.

-Although NAS Mobile Rack iR8774 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Mobile Rack iR8774 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -